Aquatic-Food-Composition-Database/aquatic_foods_nutrient_database/README.md

 Scripts included in this repository have different functional roles, including: extracting data from the raw FCT data, cleaning of FCT data, merging of FCT data and results of the literature review, adding taxonomic information, and finally cleaning/finalizing the overall database.
 References for this literature can be found [will add link here]()

-The resulting database can be found at Golden, C.D., Koehn, J.Z., Vaitla, B., DeSisto, C., Kelahan, H., Manning, K., Fiorella, K.J., Kjellevold, M., Thilsted, S.H., 2021b.
+The resulting database can be found at:
+ Golden, C.D., Koehn, J.Z., Vaitla, B., DeSisto, C., Kelahan, H., Manning, K., Fiorella, K.J., Kjellevold, M., Thilsted, S.H., 2021b.
 Aquatic Food Composition Database.
 Harvard Dataverse, V2. [https://doi.org/https://doi.org/10.7910/DVN/KI0NYM.](https://doi.org/10.7910/DVN/KI0NYM).

+(Flowchart of scripts used to create AFCD](figures/github_image.jpg)

 ## Extracting and cleaning FCT data